PonVicky/BankingApplication-LowLevelDesign-Java/README.md

 🖥️**HOW IT WORKS**

 **Application Flow**

 1.Create Account:
   - Input your name, account type, initial deposit, and a 4-digit PIN.
   - Re-enter the PIN for validation
-  - Upon successful creatio, you'll receive a unique account number.
+  - Upon successful creation, you'll receive a unique account number.

 2.Authenticate Operations:
   - For account-related operations(search, deposit, withdraw), you'll be prompted to: